Concordium/concordium.github.io/source/mainnet/net/browser-wallet/use-browser-wallet.rst

 #.
 Click **Show private key**.

 #.
-When your private key is shown, copy it with the |copy| button.
+When your private key is shown, copy it with the |copy| button to get the key's value, or click the Export button to get a file compatible with other tools like Concordium Client.

 Light/dark mode toggle
 ======================